-Isabel is an associate in the Private Client team.
+Isabel is a senior associate in the Private Client team.

 Isabel advises predominantly UK-domiciled individuals (often with multi-jurisdictional assets) on all aspects of succession and estate planning, providing tax efficient solutions for handing on wealth.
 This includes everything from will drafting to drawing up multi-generational succession strategies.
 She also has experience advising cultural institutions on the terms of lifetime promises made by donors in relation to proposed gifts under their wills.

 Trust administration and management are at the core of Isabel’s private family trust practice.
 She advises trustees on their duties, how to balance different beneficiaries’ interests and manage varied trust assets from investment portfolios to landed estates and valuable chattels, as well as on legal and regulatory compliance.

 Isabel has a particular expertise in art transactions, negotiating the sale, purchase and loan of artworks on behalf of collectors and dealers.
 She advises both owners of art collections of national importance which have been in the family for generations and collectors who are rapidly building their collections.
 She is sensitive to the different legal issues which can arise in relation to both historic and contemporary artworks.